gizburdt/cuztom/readme.md

 * Fixed: Issue #126: Image field error when editor is not supported by post type
 * Fixed: Issue #125: Conflict with names in repeatable fields
 * Added: Image support in bundles

-###2.1.3
-* Fixed: Issue #118: Upload with small images

-###2.1.2
-* Fixed: Fixed a bug where only 5 posts were shown in Cuztom post fields
-* Fixed: call_to_user_func error

-###2.1.1
-* Fixed: Issue #47: Wrong content in the wrong admin column

-###2.1
-* Added: New field: multi select
-* Enhancement: Table and fields are now looking better when the metabox is in the sidebar
-* Enhancement: The version check within the javascript wasn't working well
-* Enhancement: HTML tags outside of the translated string
-* Changed (NOTE): Meta boxes now have a $id and a $title.
-Id is the unique string, the title can be translated

-###2.0.2
-* Enhancement: new jQuery UI theme version
-* Fixed: Issue #105: Strings inside meta are now translated after using it in logic

-###2.0.1
-* Fixed: Issue #100: Little bug with the WYSIWYG editor where data is not saved to the database

-###2.0
-* Added: Explanation.
-This is a second description shown below the field (not all fields are supported yet)
-* Added: Possibility to add a 'None' option to Cuztom_Select and Cuztom_Post_Select
-* Added: AJAX support for all fields (except radios and checkboxes)
-* Added: New fields, datepicker and datetimepicker
-* Enhancement: Better CSS and JS (selectors)
-* Enhancement: Better field outputting
-* Enhancement: Better handling of images and files
-* Enhancement: Many minor enchancements
-* Changed: show_column is renamed to show_admin_column, for Taxonomies and Fields
-* Changed: $options is changed to $args (field options).
-Options is now used for select, radios and checkboxes
-* Fixed: Many minor bugs
-* Removed: Field functions (/functions/field.php)
-* Removed: Cuztom_Field_Radio